-General information, children and cochlear implants, position statements about cochlear implants, what users have to say about them.
-Multiple links information on each of these.
+Overview, children and cochlear implants, position statements, what users have to say.
+Multiple link information on each.

 - Cochlear Implants Education Centre

-“Navigating a Forest of Information, One Tree at a Time”.
 16 sections, 113 pages of information.
 Getting Started to Resources.
-Download as a PDF Document.
+Available to download here.

 - The Sydney Cochlear Implant Centre

 Implants, suitability, resources, recipient stories, information for professionals, research.

 For teenagers.
 UK based.
 Who wears a cochlear implant, how they work, having one, living with one, news, views, links.

 ‘Designed to help consumers learn about the wide variety of hearing aids and related products on the market today; latest innovations; tips for shopping for hearing and assistive learning devices’.
 Canadian.

 - Hearing aids : How